MathLinks: Core (Grades 6, 7, 8)

 Can MathLinks: Essentials be used for distance learning?

 Yes.
-Starting in August 2020, a digital format will allow students to work remotely.
-Slide decks and lesson notes will help teachers guide lessons.
+Consumable packets or the digital format allow students to work remotely.
+Slide decks and lesson notes give teachers guidance in lesson delivery.

 How does MathLinks: Essentials scaffold for different levels of learners?